scandipwa/docs/theme/08-Standard.md

 font-weight: 300;
 ```

-#### Why?

-Because they are redundant and just makes stylesheets more complex.

 ## Overall

-### 1. Not visual loading
+### 1. Data loading

-When loading a data to be displayed, we must display placeholders if this data will present on a page.
-Why?
-Becuase then, from placeholders we quickly jump into loaded state, without breaking the layout, so transition from loading to loaded is seemless.
-Please do not use conditional rendering to showcase this, implement it using early returns and test, test, test!
+When loading a data, we must display placeholders for the data that is a part of a page (layout).

+> Placeholders are great for filling the layout while we are waiting for the data, provides suggestions about the content size or type and improve webpage UX.
+Do not use conditional rendering to showcase this, implement it using early returns and test, test, test!

+> In perfect condition, if you have not yet recieved a data to be rendered, you must already render the full element structure, but with placeholders inside, this way, after data will be recived, there will be no complex re-renders, just places were placeholders were – this eliminates page blinking.

 #### For example: